posrocket/posrocket-python-sdk/docs/source/how_to/catalog_service.rst

     - Each Service has 2 Getter functions which are:
         * Get item by ID:
+            get a specific `CatalogItemModel`_. by id
         .. sourcecode:: python

             item = launch_pad.catalog_item_service.get_item_by_id(<item_id>)

         * Get all items:
+            get all current business `CatalogItemModel`_. you can filter by category_id, tag_id, tax_id, name and you can also select the page by passing any of those variables to the get_items function.

         .. sourcecode:: python